keyinji/intro/README.md

 Python is better than a calculator in that it can operate on strings.
 Strings are sequences of text or characters.
 They "string" characters together and are represented by the `str` type in Python.

+Strings
+-Strings: textual data
+  wx: "eric", "sf1"
+Motibatyion for types
+  consider this operator: "+"
+  TYpes inform the computer how the data should be delath with 1+1 = 2
+  "1"+"1" = "11" => concatenation

+Booleans
+Simple ttype it has 2 2 values
+  True or false